10 Magical Spots for Celebrating Christmas in Europe in 2024

 • at the romantic palace of Thurn & Taxis, for an additional fee (usually €5-7).

-The Regensburg Christmas Market dates vary depending on the market itself, but in general will be the end of November-December 23, 2023, with some of the other small markets staying open until early January (but temporarily close during the Christmas holidays).
+The Regensburg Christmas Market dates vary depending on the market itself, but in general will be November 25 to December 23, 2024, with some of the other small markets staying open until early January (but temporarily closing during the Christmas holidays).

 5. Riquewihr, France